sophilabs-forks/edx-platform/lms/djangoapps/appsembler_api/apidocs.md

 ### Connect User Account
 This endpoint connects an existing Open edX user account to one in an external system.
-The endpoint basically set a new password for the user.
+The endpoint basically has the ability to given a username, change the user email, password and name.

 * URL: `/appsembler_api/v0/accounts/connect`
 * Method: `POST`
 * Data Params
     * Required:
+        * `username`
+    * Optional:
+        * `email`
         * `password`
-        * `email`
+        * `name`

 * Success Response
     * Code: 200